 Digital Innovation Driving Success

-In addition to operating safely, Bunnings realized very early on that going digital is the best thing it can do.
+In addition to operating safely, Bunnings realized very early on that going digital was the best thing it could do.
 Hence, it strived to fast-track the process of digital transformation and offered the ultimate online experience.